• Skip to main content

 • Add the cubes of butter one at a time while running the mixer at medium speed.
 Beat for 5 minutes.

 • Increase the speed to high and beat for 15 to 20 minutes.
 Add additional flour as necessary while kneading, start with 2 tbs, and go from there.
-I added about 4 tablespoon more.
+I added about 4 tbsp more.
 After kneading, the dough will be slightly sticky, soft yet stretchy, and pulling away from the sides of the bowl.

 Rise # 1 Warm rise or cold rise